kintel/offscreen/README.md

+# offscreen

+Multi-platform OpenGL offscreen tester.

 ## TODO

-o Use EGL by default, and fall back to GLX.
+* Use EGL by default, and fall back to GLX.
 This is apparently needed in some places.
-Google it and look into it. o Qt-backed GL context o Pure GLES mode? o Look into "warning gl.h and gl3.h are both included"
+Google it and look into it.
+* Qt-backed GL context
+* Pure GLES mode?
+* Look into "warning gl.h and gl3.h are both included"
+* Windows support

 ## Prerequisites